Getting your Trinity Audio player ready...

 Most, if not all, HVAC manufacturers require that the indoor and outdoor units be replaced together to maintain warranty coverage.

-Remember that mismatched units are more prone to wear and tear, which can lead to more frequent repairs.
-Manufacturers are aware of this and protect themselves from extra costs by stipulating that partial system replacements will void any warranties.
+Mismatched units are more prone to repairs stemming from wear and tear Manufacturers are aware of this and protect themselves from extra costs by stipulating that partial system replacements will void any warranties.
 This could potentially leave you financially vulnerable if something goes wrong.
+To retain existing, or gain new warranties, replacing your entire system is typically the only option.

 4. Limited Financial Advantages

 The primary advantage of replacing just your outside unit is minimizing your short-term costs.
-However, replacing the outdoor unit will typically fall in the $6,000 – $8,000 range, which is over half the cost of most full air conditioning systems.
+However, replacing the outdoor unit will typically fall in the $6,000 – $8,000 range, which is over half the cost of some full air conditioning systems.

-When you factor in all the issues you can anticipate when you opt to replace just your outside condensing unit, the financial gains become relatively minor.
+So, while it’s true that you’ll see some short-term savings, the chances of a partial replacement’s benefits outweighing the long-term costs are very low.
+When you factor in all the issues you can anticipate when you opt to replace just your outside condensing unit, the short-term financial gains become irrelevant.

 When Does Replacing Just the Outside Unit Make Sense?